-Rodents, particularly rats, are responsible for substantial property damage.
-They may transmit diseases that could affect public health, such as Murine typhus, plague, salmonellosis, trichinosis, leptospirosis, and rat-bite fever.
+Rodents, particularly rats, are responsible for a substantial amount of property damage and may transmit diseases, such as Murine typhus, plague, salmonellosis, trichinosis, leptospirosis, and rat-bite fever.

-City Ordinance, Chapter 3-6, regulates the maintenance and management of bee colonies within the City limits where an individual has intentionally brought honeybees onto their property for that purpose.
-The ordinance does not apply to “wild” colonies which have established themselves in naturally protected places such as tree hollows, tree stumps, etc., or any other location not associated with conventional beekeeping activity.
-We are not licensed to exterminate, remove, or relocate “wild” honeybee colonies or swarms; however, we can provide information, education, and consultations upon request.
+City Ordinance Chapter 3-6 regulates the maintenance and management of bee colonies within Austin city limits.
+Chapter 3-6 does not apply to wild colonies that have established themselves in naturally protected places, such as tree hollows, tree stumps, or any other location uncharacteristic of conventional beekeeping activity.

 The City of Austin does not provide services for the removal, relocation, or eradication of bees due to State regulations related to bees.
 The City of Austin does not provide a referral list for providers of bee services and is not affiliated with any one provider.
 However, the City of Austin advocates the removal and relocation of bees in lieu of eradication whenever possible.

 To report a Bee Ordinance violation contact 3-1-1 or visit 3-1-1 online